aurelienkrieger/generating-images-machine-learning/2–refine_images/README.md

 ## Lecture

-- Introduction to trained models
+- Introduction to the different types of models
 - Introduction to SDXL
 - Introduction to inpainting, outpainting and upscaling